liloman/rmalias/README.md

 - [ ] You can't trash the trashcan
 - [ ] Handle ERRORs from trash-put like not trashcan ...
 - [ ] Patch PRoot to get it working with multiusers for travis and test it on several distros (Fedora and Ubuntu until now)
+- [ ] Profile rmalias and trash-put, get better performance and uncomment long-standing tests
+- [ ] Make it a FSM

 ##rmalias
 - [ ] Finish -I